+Abstract.
 In sequential majority voting, preferences are aggregated by a sequence of pairwise comparisons (also called an agenda) between candidates.
 The result of each comparison is determined by a weighted majority vote between the agents.
 In this paper we consider the situation where the agents may not have revealed all their preferences.
-This is common in reallife settings, due to privacy issues or an ongoing elicitation process.
+This is common in real-life settings, due to privacy issues or an ongoing elicitation process.
 We study the computational complexity of determining the winner(s), given that some preferences may not yet be revealed and the agenda is not yet known or decided.
 We show that it is easy to determine if a candidate must win whatever the agenda.
 On the other hand, it is hard to know whether a candidate can win in at least one agenda for at least one completion of unrevealed preferences.
 This is also true if the agenda is balanced (that is, each candidate must win the same number of pairwise competitions to win overall).
+We also consider the case of fixed agendas.
+We show that in this case it is easy to determine if a candidate can win in the fixed agenda for at least a completion or for every completion of unrevealed preferences.

-Introduction
+1 Introduction

 A general method for aggregating preferences in a multiagent systems is running an election between the different options using a voting rule.
 Unfortunately, eliciting preferences from agents to be able to run such an election is a difficult, time-consuming and costly process.
 Agents may also be unwilling to reveal all their preferences for privacy reasons.
-Fortunately, we can often determine the outcome a long time before all the preferences have been revealed (Conitzer & Sandholm 2002b).
+Fortunately, we can often determine the outcome a long time before all the preferences have been revealed [3].
 For example, it may be that one candidate has so many votes that he will win whatever happens with the remaining votes.
 Being able to determine if a candidate must win is useful as we can stop eliciting preferences.

 In addition to uncertainty about the agents' preferences, we may have uncertainty about how the voting rule will be applied.
-For instance, in sequential majority voting (sometimes called the "Cup" or "tournament" rule), preferences are aggregated by a sequence of pairwise comparisons (also called an "agenda").
+For instance, in sequential majority voting (sometimes called the "Cup" or "tournament" rule), deeply investigated in Social Choice Theory [7, 6], preferences are aggregated by a sequence of pairwise comparisons (also called an "agenda").
 The order of these comparisons may not yet be fixed or may not be known.
 Nevertheless, we may still be able to determine information about the outcome.
 For example, it may be that one candidate cannot win however the voting rule is applied.
-This is useful, for example, if we want to know if the chair can manipulate the election to make their favoured candidate win.
+This is useful, for example, if we want to know if the chair can manipulate the election to make their favored candidate win.